rubyworks/spectroscope/README.md

 ## Description

-Spectrum is an RSpec-style BDD framework that runs on top of the RubyTest, the Ruby universal test harness.
+Spectrum is an RSpec-style BDD framework that runs on top of the [Ruby Test](http://rubyworks.github.com/rubytest), the Ruby universal test harness.
 It supports all of RSpec's syntax, with a few exceptions.